-The District at times is a lessee for noncancelable leases of equipment.
-The District recognizes a lease liability and an intangible right-to-use lease asset in the government-wide financial statements.
-The District recognizes lease liabilities with an initial, individual value that it considers significant to the government-wide financial statements, or with annual lease payments that are considered significant to the fund in which they are accounted for.
+Lessee/subscriber: At times, the District is a lessee for noncancelable leases/subscriptions of equipment and/or subscription-based IT arrangements.
+When significant, the District recognizes a lease/SBITA liability and an intangible right-to-use lease/subscription asset in the government-wide financial statements.
+The District recognizes lease/SBITA liabilities with an initial, individual value that it considers significant to the government-wide financial statements, or with annual lease payments that are considered significant to the fund in which they are accounted for.

-At the commencement of a lease, the District initially measures the lease liability at the present value of payments expected to be made during the lease term.
-Subsequently, the lease liability is reduced by the principal portion of lease payments made.
-The lease asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the lease asset is amortized on a straight-line basis over its useful life.
+At the commencement of a lease/subscription, the District initially measures the lease/SBITA liability at the present value of payments expected to be made during the lease/subscription term.
+Subsequently, the lease/SBITA liability is reduced by the principal portion of lease/subscription payments made.
+The lease/SBITA asset is initially measured as the initial amount of the lease/SBITA liability, adjusted for lease/subscription payments made at or before the lease/subscription commencement date, plus certain initial direct costs.
+Subsequently, the lease/SBITA asset is amortized on a straight-line basis over its useful life.

-Key estimates and judgements related to leases include how the District determines (1) the discount rate it uses to discount the expected lease payments to present value, (2) lease term, and (3) lease payments.
+Key estimates and judgements related to leases/SBITAs include how the District determines (1) the discount rate it uses to discount the expected lease/subscription payments to present value, (2) lease/subscription term, and (3) lease/subscription payments.

-- ➤ The District uses the interest rate charged by the lessor as the discount rate.
-When the interest rate charged by the lessor is not provided, the District generally uses its estimated incremental borrowing rate as the discount rate for leases. - ➤ The lease term includes the noncancelable period of the lease.
-Lease payments included in the measurement of the lease liability are composed of fixed payments and purchase option price that the District is reasonably certain to exercise.
+- ➤ The District uses the interest rate charged by the lessor/SBITA vendor as the discount rate.
+When the interest rate charged by the lessor/SBITA vendor is not provided, the District generally uses its estimated incremental borrowing rate as the discount rate for leases/SBITAs. - ➤ The lease/subscription term includes the noncancelable period of the lease/subscription.
+Lease/subscription payments included in the measurement of the lease/SBITA liability are composed of fixed payments and purchase option price that the District is reasonably certain to exercise.

-The District monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability.
+The District monitors changes in circumstances that would require a remeasurement of its lease/SBITA and will remeasure the lease/SBITA asset and liability if certain changes occur that are expected to significantly affect the amount of the lease/SBITA liability.

-Lease assets are reported with other capital assets and lease liabilities are reported with long-term obligations on the statement of net position.
+Lease/SBITA assets are reported with other capital assets and lease/SBITA liabilities are reported with long-term obligations in the statement of net position.